mgbennet/pizzabot/README.md

 2. `cd pizzabot`

+3. In config.js, change `process.env.LUIS_URL` to a LUIS url.
+I might make my LUIS public in the future but for now its private.

-3. `npm install`
+4. `npm install`

-4. `node app.js`
+5. `node app.js`

-5. In the [Bot Framework Emulator](https://docs.botframework.com/en-us/tools/bot-framework-emulator/), go to http://localhost:3978/api/messages (password and app id are empty).
+6. In the [Bot Framework Emulator](https://docs.botframework.com/en-us/tools/bot-framework-emulator/), go to http://localhost:3978/api/messages (password and app id are defined in config.js, by default both are empty strings).
 Send any message to start the conversation.
-App ID is 7f08e462-310c-414e-bc83-41f2e34b50f1, password is bcqgPBW64fqUkvfvTu4Wkcy.

 You also can test it out by pointing your Bot Framework to http://pizzabottest.azurewebsites.net/api/messages.